-Systems and methods are disclosed for providing an explanation of an estimate for information missing from a data graph.
+Systems and methods are disclosed for explaining an estimate for information missing from a data graph.
 An example method may include receiving a query that requests information for a first entity and receiving an estimate for the information, the estimate being based on a plurality of features of a joint distribution model.
 The method may include determining respective contribution scores for the plurality of features, selecting a quantity of the features with highest contribution scores, generating, using the selected quantity of features, an explanation for the estimate; and providing the explanation and the estimate as part of a search result for the query.

 Other Missing Information

-The patent starts with an example about Birthdates, but it covers other types of information as well.
+The patent starts with an example of Birthdates, but it covers other types of information as well.
 It can look through search records to try to get an idea of what people may have requested in the past, and what might be missing in its data graph.

 In some implementations, the modules may include a prediction engine.
-The prediction engine determines that requested information is missing from the data graph and may provide an estimate for the missing information.
-The requested information may be requested in a query, or may be determined to of the type of information often requested in queries.
+The prediction engine determines that the requested information is missing from the data graph and may provide an estimate for the missing information.
+The requested information may be requested in a query or may be determined to of the type of information often requested in queries.
 For example, the prediction engine may analyze search records to determine what kinds of information query requestors have often requested in the past (e.g., like birthdates, spouses, song or movie release dates, etc.) and use this information to look for these facts in the data graph.
 Of course, the prediction engine may also include other methods of finding missing facts, for example using an entity type to determine what attributes entities of the entity type have and look for missing attributes for entities of the entity type.
 For example, a person entity may have a birthdate, so the prediction engine may look for entities that are people that are missing a birthdate, etc.

 Additional Features Used to predict a birthdate.

 The patent is showing off other kinds of information that could be used in explaining estimates about birthdates.
 These could include: